szwacz/fs-jetpack/README.md

 fs-jetpack
 ==========

-This is an attempt to make comprehensive, higher level API for node's [fs library](http://nodejs.org/api/fs.html), which will be fun to use (see ["Neat tricks fs-jetpack knows"](#how-fun) as a starter).
+Motivation: node's [fs library](http://nodejs.org/api/fs.html) is very low level API, what makes it too often painful/inconvenient to use.
+This project is an attempt to build comprehensive, higher level API on top of that library.
+See ["Neat tricks fs-jetpack knows"](#how-fun) as a starter.

 ### Installation
 ```